luizbgomide/sovereign/spells.md

 #### Augment Vitality
 The necromancer refines and enhances the natural flow of vitality within a willing visible target.

 For the rest of the Turn, all Physical saving throws they make gain a bonus equal to the necromancer’s Magic skill and they automatically stabilize when Mortally Wounded.
-Once during the Turn, as an Instant action, they immediately heal from all damage inflicted by an injury that did not Mortally Wound them.
+Once during the Turn, as an [Instant Action](/combat#instant-actin)o, they immediately heal from all damage inflicted by an injury that did not Mortally Wound them.

 The recipient of this spell gains one [System Strain](/rules#system-strain).